Anurag-30/jenkins/vars/README.md

 ## Assumption

- but the steps to build them can be categorized into 3 or 4.
+ steps to build them can be categorized into 3 or 4.